What is Cerebral Palsy Awareness Month?

 Help us make a difference

-As a charity, we need to raise approximately £2M every year.
+As a charity, we need to raise over 1 million every year.
 On average, 80% of our income comes from donations, gifts in Wills, trusts, our charity shops, fundraising events and corporate donations.
 Please consider making a donation today in support of Cerebral Palsy Awareness Month and to help fund our vital work.

 How we have helped in Wales